 The seasons had always been a source of inspiration for pianist Edgar Knecht.
 Whenever he thought about them, he couldn’t help ruminating: About the fleetingness of things.
 About the unique power of music to accompany us through all the different stages of life.
-About the necessity for change within his trio.
-It therefore seemed apt to make the seasons the focal point for the group’s new full-length.
-This is far more than another Vivaldi spin-off.
-It’s a veritable turning point for one of Europe’s most creative jazz musicians.
+About the challenge for the original trio to incorporate an additional musician.
+It therefore seemed apt to make the seasons the focal point for the group’s tenth anniversary album.
+So Personal Seasons became far more than just another Vivaldi spin-off.
+It’s a veritable turning point for one of Europe’s creative jazz musicians.

-Other artists might consider the ten year mark the Autumn of their career.
-Edgar Knecht’s passion, however, is still burning with the fires of Summer.
-Only recently, his collaboration with Syrian pianist Aeham Ahmaed, which culminated in an album and a tour, earned international acclaim and worked like a rejuvenation.
+Only recently, his collaboration with Syrian pianist Aeham Ahmed, which culminated in an album and a tour, opened up new musical aspects and earned international acclaim.
 Inspired by the freshness of their encounter, Knecht wanted to leave his comfort zone with his regular ensemble as well.
-And so, for their third album, he boldly decided to expand the group into a quartet.
+And so, for their anniversary album, he boldly decided to expand the group temporarily into a quartet.

 It was always clear to Knecht that Frederik Köster was the ideal partner for the project.
 Just like him, the trumpet player and composer is a free thinker.
 His work seamlessly combines academia and improvisation, intimate performances and orchestral instrumentation.
 Their cooperation hardly required any words.
 The two only briefly got together for a single day to exchange and discuss their approach.
 Their next meeting already took place at the idyllic Fattoria Musica near Osnabrück – for the recording session.

 The resulting full-length is easily Knecht’s most ambitious album yet.
 It encompasses two complete seasonal cycles, each with its own personality.
-The first of the two is more subtle and mysterious, hiding its references behind metaphors.
+The first of the two cycles is more subtle and mysterious.
 Morbidly beautiful 17th century song “Schnitter Tod”, for example, is a tribute to Autumn, while carol “Es kommt ein Schiff geladen” (“There comes a ship a’ laden”) hints at the cold of Winter.
-In the second cycle, with the percussive drive of “Sommerschall” and the Latin-flavoured “Spring Fever”, themes then become more transparent.
+In the second cycle, with the percussive drive of “Sommerschall” and the Latin-flavoured “Winterschall”, themes then become more transparent.